 It provides customers with a virtual phone number and offers a complete CRM tool that integrates seamlessly into the virtual phone system and can help manage an entire business.

 Users can see customer insights when receiving calls, including the caller’s name, business info, and the value of the account.

-The Essential plan is a basic starter plan with unlimited voice calling, video calling, and faxes.
-It starts at $11.95 per user per month, billed annually.
-It’s the only plan that includes a free seven-day trial.
-The other plans offer a demo instead.
+The Essential plan is the starter package, but it delivers unlimited voice calling, video calling, and faxes.
+It starts at $18.95 per user per month, billed annually.

 Nextiva has competitive pricing, a CRM tool, and exceptional customer service.
 It is the complete package for businesses of all sizes.

 RingCentral – Best All-in-One Virtual Phone Service